heaths/ordinal-rs/README.md

 ## Performance

-Compared to [github.com/gleich/ordinal](https://github.com/gleich/ordinal/commit/a4bf9bdc37d05940f87d8ceea1c4b47cda0da5b4) or even [PR #3](https://github.com/gleich/ordinal/pull/3), this is much faster and does not allocate a string[^1].
+Compared to most other implementations that allocate a string just to check the last one or two characters, this implementation is much faster and does not allocate a string[^1].

 ![violin plot](docs/suffix_violin_plot.svg)